SRJPE/JPE-datasets/data-raw/qc-markdowns/adult-holding-redd-and-carcass-surveys/feather-river/feather-carcass-survey-qc.md

 ### 2000 Chops and Tags

-- 2000 and 2001 chops and tags are in different tables so they have to be joined.
+- 2000 chops and tags are in different tables so they have to be joined.
+- 2000 `chops` table has `chop_count` values from 0:466 (i.e. not one
+  individual per row)
 - 2000 grilse has sex information

 ``` r